 Methods

 Study Design / Diagnoses / Stool Collection.
 Stool samples were obtained through the Great Lakes-New England Early Detection Research Network.
+The study was a multi-center, prospective, cross-sectional cohort validation study planned for 600 participants.
+The planned sample size was 200 participants with colorectal cancer, 200 participants with colorectal adenomas, and 200 participants with normal colonoscopies.
+The baseline visit was done either prior to a scheduled colonoscopy or after a colonoscopy was done.
+If a subject was suspected of having a colon adenocarcinoma or an adenoma, the baseline samples was collected before the colonoscopy or exposure to colonic preps so the lesions are present when stool collection is done.
+Normal controls were recruited at the time of their scheduled colonoscopy, prior to their colonoscopy, or within 4 months after completing a screening colonoscopy indicating no adenomas or colorectal cancer to provide a set of samples.
+The normal patients stool samples were collected before colonic preps or at least four weeks after the colonoscopy was completed.
 Patients were asymptomatic, at least 18 years old, willing to sign informed consent, able to tolerate removal of 58 mL of blood, and willing to collect a stool sample.
 Patient age at the time of enrollment ranged from 29 to 89 with a median of 60 years.
 Patients were excluded if they had undergone surgery, radiation, or chemotherapy for current CRC prior to baseline samples or had inflammatory bowel disease, known hereditary non-polyposis CRC, or familial adenomatous polyposis.
 Patient diagnoses were determined by colonoscopic examination and histopathological review of any biopsies taken.
 Colonoscopies were performed and fecal samples were collected at four locations: Toronto (Ontario, Canada), Boston (Massachusetts, USA), Houston (Texas, USA), and Ann Arbor (Michigan, USA).
-Stool samples were packed in ice, shipped to a processing center via next day delivery and stored at -80˚C. Fecal material for FIT was collected from frozen stool aliquots using OC-Auto® FIT sampling bottles (Polymedco Inc.), processed using an OC-Auto Micro 80 automated system (Polymedco Inc.), and stored at -20C.
+All participants collected a whole evacuated stool in a hat with no preservatives.
+Stool samples were collected in packed in ice, shipped to a processing center via next day delivery and stored at -80˚C. Fecal material for FIT was collected from frozen stool aliquots using OC-Auto® FIT sampling bottles (Polymedco Inc.).
+FIT cartridges were store at 4˚C for up to 48 hours prior to hemoglobin quantification using an OC-Auto Micro 80 automated system (Polymedco Inc.).
+FIT cartridges were then stored at -20˚C until being thawed for DNA extraction.
 The University of Michigan Institutional Review Board approved this study, and all subjects provided informed consent.

 16S rRNA gene sequencing.
 Processed FIT samples were thawed, and 100 µl of buffer were withdrawn by pipette for DNA extraction.
-DNA was isolated from FIT samples or matching stool samples using the PowerSoil-htp 96 Well Soil DNA isolation kit (MO BIO Laboratories) and an epMotion 5075 automated pipetting system (Eppendorf).
-The V4 region of the bacterial 16S rRNA gene was amplified using custom barcoded primers and sequenced as described previously using an Illumina MiSeq sequencer [11].
-The 16S rRNA gene sequences were curated using the mothur software package, as described previously [11, 12].
+DNA was isolated from the FIT cartridge buffers and the matching stool samples from which they were collected using the PowerSoil-htp 96 Well Soil DNA isolation kit (MO BIO Laboratories) and an epMotion 5075 automated pipetting system (Eppendorf).
+The V4 region of the bacterial 16S rRNA gene was amplified using custom barcoded primers and sequenced as described previously using an Illumina MiSeq sequencer [12].
+The 16S rRNA gene sequences were curated using the mothur software package, as described previously [12, 13].
 Curated sequences were clustered into operational taxonomic units (OTUs) using a 97% similarity cutoff with the average neighbor clustering algorithm.
-Sequences were classified using a naive Bayesian classifier trained against a 16S rRNA gene training set provided by the Ribosomal Database Project (RDP) [13].
+Sequences were classified using a naive Bayesian classifier trained against a 16S rRNA gene training set provided by the Ribosomal Database Project (RDP) [14].
 Species-level classifications for OTUs of interest were determined by using blastn to compare the predominant sequence within each OTU to the NCBI 16S rRNA database.
 The putative species was only reported for OTUs with greater than 99% sequence identity to a single species in the database; otherwise the consensus RDP classification was used.